waltervanheuven/psychopy-on-M1/README.md

 ## Issues

 - Audio issues.
-Switching audio library in PsychoPy Preferences to PTB (Psychtoolbox) breaks PsychoPy.
-Switching to pyo seems to help.
+Default audio library is `sounddevice`.
+Switching audio library in PsychoPy Preferences to `PTB` (Psychtoolbox) breaks PsychoPy.
+Switching to `pyo` is the solution.
+Audio of mp4 movies are working.

 - Psychtoolbox issues:
     `Symbol not found: _AllocateHIDObjectFromIOHIDDeviceRef`

     Are issues with PTB due to PortAudio and libHID_Utilities static libraries which require a rebuild for Apple Silicon?

-    PsychoPy also runs when psychtoolbox is removed after installing psychopy.

-- mp4 movies are not working.
+- Playing mp4 movies is not working.

 If PsychoPy fails to start up after you have changed the preferences, remove the file `userPrefs.cfg`